Nikhil-Info/Adventure-Works-Data-Engineer-Project/README.md

 - **Kaggle** for providing the Adventure Works dataset.
 - **Microsoft Azure** for their cloud tools and services, which helped in building the infrastructure for this project.
 - **Power BI** for data visualization and reporting.

----

-Feel free to customize this further with your own insights or specific steps you’ve taken for your project.
-Let me know if you need anything else!